jaing/react-page-transitions/README.md

 ```

 Velocity currently doesn't support multiple hooks in one call so what I'm doing is:
-- iterate through all keys and values in startStyles objects.
+- Iterate through all keys and values in startStyles objects.
 Hook all of them.
 - Start Velocity animate with endStyles.
--

 Without this parameters it will just go with defaults (TranslateX from 100% to 0).